viamrobotics/docs/static/include/components/camera-sample.md

 )

-// grab the camera from the robot cameraName := "camera0" // make sure to use the same name as in the json/APP myCam, err := camera.FromRobot(robot, cameraName) if err != nil {
+// grab the camera from the robot cameraName := "camera0" // make sure to use the same component name that you have in your robot configuration myCam, err := camera.FromRobot(robot, cameraName) if err != nil {
   logger.Fatalf("cannot get camera: %v", err)